newpolygons/Blueberry/docs/CLI.md

 # --clean

-This argument removes all files in the folder 'src/helpers/.cache'
+This argument removes all files in the folder 'src/helpers/.cache', then exit the application.

 eg. --clean